fission-codes/spec/car-pool/car-mirror/SPEC.md

 ### 3.4.1 Indexing

-Indexes generated from hashes MUST follow the following strategy based on if the filter fits perfectly into a power of two ($2^c$).
+Indexes MUST be generated from hashes using the following strategy, based on whether or not the filter fits perfectly into a power of two ($2^c$).
 This is a single algorithm, but if the size of the Bloom filter is a power of two, rejection sampling MAY be omitted.
 Using a Bloom filter that is a power of two is RECOMMENDED since it avoids resampling.

 All hashes generated for indexing MUST be interpreted as big endian.